Skip to main content

 1. When an app is submitted, verify the expected number of placeholders are created by the scheduler.
 If you define 2 task groups, 1 with minMember 1 and the other with minMember 5, that means we are expecting 6 placeholder gets created once the job is submitted.

 2. Verify the placeholder spec is correct.
 Each placeholder needs to have the same info as the real pod in the same taskGroup.
-Check field including: namespace, pod resources, node-selector, toleration and affinity.
+Check field including: namespace, pod resources, node selector, toleration, affinity and topology spread constraints.

 3. Verify the placeholders can be allocated on correct type of nodes, and verify the real pods are started by replacing the placeholder pods.